 Dear Friends Across The Pond,

-It’s time for Modern Media Review’s American correspondent to weigh in on the release of two recent major British rocker biopics: Bohemian Rhapsody, starring Rami Malek as Freddie Mercury, and Rocketman, starring Taron Egerton as Elton John.
+It’s time for MMR’s American correspondent to weigh in on the release of two recent major British rocker biopics: Bohemian Rhapsody, starring Rami Malek as Freddie Mercury, and Rocketman, starring Taron Egerton as Elton John.

 Coming out so close to each other, they set themselves up for comparison, so let’s start there.

 - Both movies chronicle the lives of gay men leading a rock band.
 Both men attempted a straight life and realized the folly of pretense, quickly accepting and embracing their sexuality.

 - Both movies had their fair shares of homosexual orgy scenes.